 • J & J Snack Foods (JJSF), a manufacturer, marketer and distributor of branded niche snack foods and frozen beverages, was added to the portfolio.
-We believe the company's diverse product mix, strong financial position and company-specific operating efficiency initiatives have the potential to create value for shareholders over the next several years.
+We believe the company's diverse product mix, strong financial position and company-specific operating efficiency initiatives have the potential to drive further upside and create value for shareholders.
 Furthermore, we believe the company will benefit from a cyclical recovery of key away-from-home venues, including restaurants, amusement parks and sports arenas.